 AIG Screening and Identification

 Guilford County Schools is committed to providing services to students who demonstrate the need for rigor beyond the general education setting.
-Screening for gifted services begins in third-grade with the administration of the Cognitive Abilities Test (CogAT), which establishes an initial screening pool for additional evaluation.
+Screening for gifted services begins in second-grade with the administration of the Cognitive Abilities Test (CogAT), which establishes an initial screening pool for additional evaluation.

 Additional evaluation may include standardized achievement tests (Iowa Assessments), further aptitude screening (Naglieri Nonverbal Abilities Test), and/or performance tasks.
 Parents will receive communication from the school regarding additional evaluation measures, as appropriate for their child.

 Students in grades 3-12 may also be referred for screening by school personnel, a parent/guardian, or community members using the AG Referral Form.

-Additionally, all students in grades 3-7 are screened for AG eligibility at the end of each year as data becomes available from the End-of-Grade (EOG) tests.
+Additionally, all students in grades 3-11 are screened for AG eligibility at the end of each year as data becomes available from the End-of-Grade (EOG) and End-of-Course (EOC) tests.

 Students who are new to GCS will be screened for AG services as indicators of high academic performance are presented to the school-based Team for Academically Gifted (TAG).
 These indicators may be presented to the TAG by the AG teacher, classroom teacher, parents, student, or community members.
 Guilford County Schools offers reciprocity to students who were identified in their previous North Carolina public school district.